 MS in Security and Resilience Studies students will be prepared to inform and support domestic and international efforts to deal with the major sources of turbulence in 21st Century.

-For more information on requirements for the MS program see the Course Catalog
+For more information on curricular requirements, see the Course Catalog.

-The SRS Program can be completed 100% online.
-Students wishing to complete the degree fully online should consult with their Graduate Program Coordinator to plan accordingly for online course offerings.
+This program can be completed 100% online.
+Students wishing to complete the degree fully online should consult with their Graduate Program Administrator to plan accordingly for online course offerings.

 Our program was recently rated #2 best online masters in Security and Resilience Studies by Criminal Justice Degree Hub.

 Application fees will be waived for applications to the MS Master of Science in Security and Resilience Studies program at Northeastern University’s Arlington campus.